 From an artist’s perspective, when will they know they’re at the right stage to hire a manager?

 Well I think it’s something that you feel, when you have the right music, the right product to sell and you need someone who look after you, that’s the right moment.
 For example with FaderX, they wrote me asking me they were looking for the right manager and we start what they are right now.

 Which qualities should an artist look for when they’re choosing a manager?

-Good question, it’s all about the person you have ahead of you.
+Good question, it’s all about the person you have in front of you.
 A good manager has to be multi-tasking, be able to work under pressure (a lot), be able to behave with other people and never give up.
 The music business is a very difficult market but if you’re open to play this game and always be available to know more, you’ll get amazing results.

 Why is it so important for artists to choose effective management?

 It’s crucial.
 The artist has to be an artist and the manager has to take care of the rest.
 The artist has to be focused on the music only and he has to decide the runway for his career with his management.
-The manager has to be someone which the artist faiths blindly.
+The manager has to be someone for the artist to have faith in.